Crease (cricket): Bowling crease

 Drawn parallel with the popping crease and four feet away from it.
 The bowling crease is the line through the centres of the three stumps at each end.
 It is 8 ft 8 in long, with the stumps in the centre.

 Return crease

 Four return creases are drawn, one on each side of each set of stumps.
 The return creases lie perpendicular to the popping crease and the bowling crease, 4 ft 4 in either side of and parallel to the imaginary line joining the centres of the two middle stumps.
 Each return crease line starts at the popping crease but the other end is considered to be unlimited in length and need only be marked to a minimum of 8 ft from the popping crease.

 The return creases are primarily used to determine whether the bowler has bowled a no-ball.
 To avoid a no-ball, the bowler's back foot in the delivery stride must land within and not touch the return crease.
-This is to stop the bowler from bowling at the batsmen from an unfair angle (i.e. diagonally).
+This is to stop the bowler from bowling at the batsman from an unfair angle (i.e. diagonally).